- Explore the coastal city of Lisbon

 Chat with a local specialist who can help organize your trip.

 Today, you'll be free to explore Porto on your own.
-You might take the time to go shopping or to opt for more wine tasting.
-In Porto, you can explore the Ribeira district, the medieval part of the city with its cobblestone streets and cozy cafes.
-Gaze at intricate Baroque architecture at São Francisco Church and the Palácio de Bolsa, the Neoclassical Stock Exchange Palace, which was built in the 19th century.
+You might take the time to go shopping or opt for more wine tasting.
+In Porto, you can explore the Ribeira district, the medieval part of the city with its cobblestone streets and cozy cafés.
+Gaze at intricate Baroque architecture at São Francisco Church and the Palácio de Bolsa, the neoclassical Stock Exchange Palace, which was built in the 19th century.

-You'll get to see towns along the Portuguese coast as you make your way from Porto to Cascais, traveling about 236 miles (381 km) with a private driver for a 4-hour drive.
-You'll have time to make stops along the way like in Aveiro, a city of canals known for its seaweed harvest.
+You'll get to see towns along the Portuguese coast as you make your way from Porto to Cascais, traveling about 236 miles (381 km) with a private driver for a four-hour drive.
+You'll have time to make stops along the way, like in Aveiro, a city of canals known for its seaweed harvest.
 In Alcobaça, you can visit 12th-century Mosteiro de Santa Maria de Alcobaça.
 Relax in the ancient seaside town and fishing village of Nazaré.
-In the walled city of Óbidos, wander through winding streets, the caste and quaint white homes.
+In the walled city of Óbidos, wander through winding streets, the castle, and quaint white homes.

-From Cascais, you'll travel for about 50 minutes to Sintra 19 miles (32 km) away, for a 3-hour guided hike through its beautiful mountains and fairytale landscapes.
-During your hiking and exploration of Sintra, you might see Pena Palace, where you can wander around the UNESCO World Heritage Site that was commissioned by Portugal’s King Fernando II, or the Castle on the Moors, a 9th-century fortification located high in the Sintra mountains, which you can reach by bus or hiking, for incredible views of the city and its surroundings.
+From Cascais, you'll travel for about 50 minutes to Sintra, 19 miles (32 km) away, for a three-hour guided hike through its beautiful mountains and fairy tale landscapes.
+During your hiking and exploration of Sintra, you might see Pena Palace, where you can wander around the UNESCO World Heritage Site that Portugal's King Fernando II commissioned, or the Castle on the Moors, a ninth-century fortification located high in the Sintra mountains, which you can reach by bus or hiking, for incredible views of the city and its surroundings.

 It's time to say goodbye to Portugal as you make your way to the airport in Lisbon, about 35 minutes and 18 miles (30 km) away, to catch your flight home.